YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 I made VP in the fourth year since graduation.
 This was partially due to the trend of corporate title inflation back in those days.
 More importantly, I had a good nurturing boss, to whom I felt grateful, even till this day.

-When I was the team lead in Citi, my subordinates were scattered around the world.
+When I was a team lead, my subordinates were scattered around the world.
 Why is this so?
-Bulge bracket banks like Citi had this practice of setting up "centres of excellence" (COE).
+Bulge bracket banks had this practice of setting up "centres of excellence" (COE).
 So what the hell are these?
 The COE is the politically correct term for a cheap locations.
 These COEs are offices established by the firm in third world countries to cut costs.

 I had a team member in the COE of Belfast, who later transferred a different team in the bank.
 Before he left, he told me that he would well remember what I've taught him all these time.
 My ego was much boosted.

-To sum up, the most import thing I achieved in Citi is growth.
+To sum up, the most import thing I achieved is growth.
 To add a bit more, I have achieved the 'title'.
 [Some argues that titles are all non-substantial](https://coolshell.cn/articles/10688.html)).
 Yet very few would actually be willing to give their titles away.
 Titles themselves do not carry practical significance, no one is going to address you as Mr VP.